CURRENT & FUTURE STUDENTS

 • & will confer a Biological Sciences degree upon completion

-Students can meet with a Peer Mentor to create a rough grad plan in 1317 Symons Hall, Monday-Friday from 9 AM to 4 PM —No appointment is necessary.
+Students can meet with a peer mentor to create a rough grad plan in 1317 Symons Hall, Monday-Friday from 9 AM to 4 PM.

-» DEGREE SHEETS illustrate the courses that students need to complete to earn the Biological Sciences degree.
+—illustrate the courses that students need to complete to earn the Biological Sciences degree.

-» MODEL GRAD PLANS (MGP) illustrate coursework semester-by-semester as advised by the program, and are a model for responsible graduation planning.
+—illustrate coursework semester-by-semester, and are a model for responsible graduation planning.
 Students who have earned prior learning credit in STEM (AP/IB exam or transfer credit) will receive further instruction on how to build a responsible grad plan during mandatory advising.

-» CMNS Peer Mentors are not Academic Advisors for the Biological Sciences Program.
-The major is a 4-year program for almost all direct-admit freshmen.
+» The major is a 4-year program for almost all direct-admit freshmen.

-If a student has several instances of STEM prior learning credit (BSCI, CHEM, MATH and/or PHYS), then they may submit a 3.5 year grad plan to their academic advisor for review.
+If a student has several instances of STEM prior learning credit (BSCI, CHEM, MATH and/or PHYS), then they may submit a 3.5 year plan to their academic advisor for review.

 2. PLAN FOR TWO LABS OR LESS PER SEMESTER